-Under Health and Safety Code Section 1367.01(h)(1), PHC California has 5 business days from when PHC California gets the information reasonably needed to decide (approve or deny) pre-approval (prior authorization) requests.
-For requests a provider made or when PHC California finds that following the standard time frame could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, PHC California will make an expedited (fast) pre-approval (prior authorization) decision.

-PHC California will give you notice as quickly as your health condition requires and no later than 72 hours after getting the request for services.
+PHC California has 5 business days from when PHC California gets the information reasonably needed to decide (approve or deny) pre-approval (prior authorization) requests.
+When a pre-approval (prior authorization) request is made by a provider and PHC California finds that following the standard time frame could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, PHC California will make a pre-approval (prior authorization) decision in no longer than 72 hours.
+This means that after getting the request for pre-approval (prior authorization), PHC California will give you notice as quickly as your health condition requires and no later than 72 hours or 5 days after the request for services.
 Clinical or medical staff such as doctors, nurses, and pharmacists review pre-approval (prior authorization) requests.